 - Arithmetic and Geometric Sequences

 - Summation Notation and the Binomial Theorem

-Who should apply: The well-prepared applicant is familiar has completed an Algebra 2 course and has the maturity to diligently complete the assigned homework and seek additional help when needed.
-Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should apply.
+The well-prepared applicant is in grades 10-12, is familiar with and has completed an Algebra 2 course, is motivated to work at their own pace, has the maturity to diligently complete assigned homework, and will seek additional help when needed.
+Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should enroll.

 - High speed, broadband Internet

 - Sound card

 - Streaming video capabilities to watch recorded lectures

 - A scanner or smartphone for students to scan and upload their completed work